sage-code/maj/words.md

 **classes*

-Most words are bi-syllabic or tree-syllabic
+Most words are bi-syllabic, some words are bi-syllabic and some are tree-syllabic.

 * Nouns are finalized with "a" or "e" or consonant
 * Adjectives are finalized with "o"
-* Verbs are finalized in suffix "re", "fu", "pa", "so"
+* Verbs are finalized in "u" + suffix "re", "fu", "pa", "so"
-* Adverbs can not be finalized with: {"o" or "e"}
+* Adverbs are finalized with a consonant
-* Prepositions are monosyllabic, and can terminate with any letter.
+* Prepositions are just monosyllabic, and do not have coda.

 There are no other parts of propositions.
-Any word will fall into one of these.
+Any word will fall into one of these categories.

 ## Nouns